Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 A table of user supplied trees by treehash is made (the `build_swap_table_mut` function in [debug.rs](/src/compiler/debug.rs)), and the macro output is "rehydrated" by greedily replacing each matching subtree with the one taken from the pre-expansion macro callsite (the `relabel` function in `debug.rs`).
 In this way, the code mostly preserved distinctions between atoms and strings, etc in the source text through macro invocation assuming things weren't too intrusive.

-After all live defuns have been treated, the compiler uses `final_codegen` to generate the code for its main expression and then `finalize_env` is called to match each identifier stored in the left environment with a form for which it has generated code recorded and build the env tree.
+After all live defuns have been treated, the compiler uses `final_codegen` to generate the code for its main expression and then `finalize_env` is called to match each identifier stored in the left environment with a form for which it has generated code recorded and built the env tree.

-How CLVM code carries out programs

 ---